-The router can be equipped with PoE PD (Power over Ethernet - Powered Device), which allows the router to be powered via Ethernet.
-It can also be equipped with PoE PSE (Power over Ethernet - Power Source Equipment), which lets the router to power other devices via Ethernet.
+The router can be equipped with PoE PSE (Power over Ethernet - Power Source Equipment), which lets the router to power other devices via Ethernet.
 The SmartFlex router can also be configured with a wide variety of port options.
-These can be SWITCH - three switched Ethernet ports; RS232-RS485/422 - combination of serial interfaces; RS232-RS485-ETH - combination of serial interfaces and Ethernet port with higher insulation.
-The router can be provided in either a plastic or metal casing, depending upon the customer's requirements.
+These can be SWITCH - three switched Ethernet ports; RS232-RS485/422 - combination of serial interfaces.
+The router can be provided only in a metal casing.